cychiuak/data_cleansing/readme.md

-The sequence to run the folder in order to get the data is as follows: read_json_main.py sort_date.py move_comments.py
+split the data into folders and run read_json_main.py to get the result.
+Remember to change the file destination at read_json_main.py.
+Please ignore the files in testing folderand trash folder.
+They are currently useless